 Choosing salt-free or reduced-sodium versions of your favorite foods like nuts, chips, canned beans, canned vegetables, breads, tomato sauces, and soups can help you greatly reduce the amount of sodium in your diet without completely saying goodbye to the types of foods you love.

-More and more grocery stores are carrying these options for consumers, so keep an eye out for sodium-free or low-sodium versions of your favorite foods.
+More and more grocery stores are carrying these options for consumers, so keep an eye out for sodium-free or low-sodium versions of your favorite items.

 Limit your portion sizes

-Less food equals less sodium – sometimes it’s as simple as that!
-If you’re going out to lunch, cut your sandwich in half, and by definition, you’ve also halved your sodium intake for that meal.
+Less food equals less sodium — sometimes it’s as simple as that.
+If you’re going out to lunch, cut your sandwich in half, and by definition, you’ve halved your sodium intake for that meal.

 Reconsider condiments